Out of the box with Cortexia.

 Cortexia is a boutique human factors consultancy working closely with organisations from a variety of high-risk industries.
 We take the latest research and turn it into real world solutions.
 Our work encompasses the full range of human factors applications for your projects, as well as customised programs to give your operators and business the performance edge.

 You won't get a performance advantage by doing the same thing as everyone else.
 As much as that adage applies to your business and operations, it also applies to us.
 We apply cutting edge research and practices to formulate solutions that improve your results without the scientific jargon and unwieldly academic approaches.
-We are real world practitioners, ahead of our competition, with over 70 years combined experience solving complex high-risk problems.
+We are real world practitioners, human factors experts, ahead of our competition, with over 70 years combined experience solving complex high-risk problems.

 ~Our deliverables are always concise, pragmatic, cost-effective and impactful

 ~We keep the academic jargon out of our work without losing the science